AartsPeter/rFMSConnect/README.md

 ## First step Installing the Database

+Go to the repository of MySQL containing the SQL structure and minimal data SQL-files to load into yur database.

-## Second step conencting to the database with the application
+## Second step connecting to the database with the application

 ```php
 $GLOBALS['config'] = array(